 Capital is managed at each legal subsidiary based upon the respective risks and growth opportunities, as well as regulatory requirements.
-Huntington places significant emphasis on the maintenance of strong capital, which promotes investor confidence, provides access to the national markets under favorable terms, and enhances business growth and acquisition opportunities.
+Huntington places significant emphasis on the maintenance of a strong capital position, which promotes investor confidence, provides access to the national markets under favorable terms, and enhances business growth and acquisition opportunities.
 The importance of managing capital is also recognized and management continually strives to maintain an appropriate balance between capital adequacy and returns to shareholders.

-Shareholder's equity increased \$47 million for the recent quarter and \$12 million during the first six months of 2003 and \$58 million from June 30, 2002.
+Shareholders' equity increased \$46 million for the recent guarter and \$12 million during the first six months of 2003 but declined \$62 million from June 30, 2002.
 The increase was less for the six-month period in 2003 primarily due to the repurchase of 4.3 million common shares at a value of \$81.1 million in the 2003 first quarter.
 In February 2002, the Board of Directors authorized a common share repurchase program for up to 22 million common shares and canceled the previously existing authorization.
 Under this authorization, a total of 19.4 million common shares were repurchased: 19.2 million in 2002, including 8.8 million common shares purchased in the first six months of 2002, and 0.2 million in the 2003 first quarter.
 In mid-January 2003, the Board of Directors authorized a new common share repurchase program, canceling the 2.6 million common shares remaining under the February 2002 authorization, and approved a new common share repurchase authorization for up to 8.0 million common shares.
-Under this authorization, 4.1 million common shares were repurchase at June 30, 2003.
+Under this authorization, 4.1 million common shares were repurchased in the 2003 first quarter, leaving 3.9 million common shares remaining for repurchase at June 30, 2003.

-Average equity to average assets in the second quarter of 2003 was 7.96% versus 9.42% for the same period last year.
-Tangible period-end equity to period-end assets, which excludes intangible assets, was 7.31% at the end of June 2003, down from 8.42% a year earlier.
+Average equity to average assets in the second quarter of 2003 was 7.67% versus 9.14% for the same period last year.
+Tangible period-end equity to period-end assets, which excludes intangible assets, was 7.07% at the end of June 2003, down from 8.17% a year earlier.
 The high tangible equity to asset ratio in the year-ago quarter reflected excess capital generated from the sale of the Florida operations in the first quarter 2002.
 Management has a longer-term targeted tangible equity to asset ratio of 7.00%, given the current asset mix and risk profile.